-The next significant person in the field was Dr.Herbert MacDonell, who published "Flight Characteristics of Human Blood and Stain Patterns" in 1971.
-MacDonell also trained law-enforcement in blood spatter analysis and developed courses to continue to train analysts.
-In 1983, he and other attendees of the first annual Advanced Bloodstain Institute founded the International Association of Bloodstain Pattern Analysts (IABPA).
-Since then, the field of bloodstain analysis has continued to grow and develop.
-It has now become standard practice for law enforcement to include during crime-scene investigation.
+The field saw vast expansion and modernization through the work of innovative forensic scientist Herbert MacDonell, who published "Flight Characteristics of Human Blood and Stain Patterns" in 1971.
+MacDonell also trained law enforcement personnel in blood spatter analysis and developed courses to continue to train analysts.
+In 1983, he and other attendees of the first Advanced Bloodstain Institute founded the International Association of Bloodstain Pattern Analysts (IABPA).
+Since then, the field of bloodstain analysis has continued to grow, develop and become standardized [sources: Eckert and James].

 Before the 1970s, blood analysis used a system of categories based on the velocity of blood drops at impact [source: Wonder]:

 - low-velocity impact spatters (LVIS) that resulted from dripping and were assisted by gravity alone

 - medium-velocity impact spatters (MVIS), which were slower than those produced by a gunshot but faster than gravity drips

 - high-velocity impact spatters (HVIS), produced by gunshots or fast-moving machinery